Installation & Licensing

 - To start a new trial version, click 'Try free' and to purchase a license for vAgent click 'Buy now'.
 You will be asked to log in to MyAtlassian.
-The vAgent app starts downloading.
+The vAgent app then starts downloading.

 - After entering your data on MyAtlassian, click on 'Generate license'.

 - Continue by clicking 'Apply license'.
 If you're using an older version of UPM, you can copy and paste the license into your Jira instance.

 vAgent is the app for better overview and usability of your Service Desk projects.

 Let's go through a few of them.

 The custom field for the customer domain is configured to always store the "@domain.com" part of the reporters email address.
 This makes it convenient to use in JQL functions and issue filters, if you want to filter users.
 To display it in your issues, you need to configure it so that it appears on the screens of your issue views.
 Follow the steps in the illustration to do this.

 To continue our tour through vAgent, you should check the vAgent app configuration page.
 Just click on the menu icon 'Administration' in the upper right corner and select 'Manage apps'.
 You will find the vAgent configuration page in the left sidebar.
 By clicking on it, the layout appears on the right-hand side of the page.

 - Enable NoLogin portal